+Mrs. Macy can find no adequate reason for going.
 In speaking recently before the American Association to Promote the Teaching of Speech to the Deaf, Miss Keller said: "As I stand here in the sunshine of your friendship, I am inclined to think that life is great.
-It strials and triumphs are all romance if we will have it so.
-Your laughs and sings and is not afraid.
+Its trials and triumphs are all romance if we will have it so.
+Youth laughs and sings and is not afraid.
 The old order is passing away and a new order is coming in and the change will be for the better, for the power of love will bring a new day out of the darkness.
 Do not despair, although the world is in confusion, politically and otherwise, but lift up your hearts and be of good cheer."

-Having visited in her home, which is so full of light and love, faith and happiness, I can fully understand that, that reported speech, she was expressing her profound conviction.
+Having visited in her home, which is so full of light and love, faith and happiness, I can fully understand that, in that reported speech, she was expressing her profound conviction.
+L. A. S.